tinker495/Xtructure/docs/xnp.md

 *   **Output**: Padded dataclass instance.
 *   **Behavior**:
     *   For single dataclasses: Creates batched version by applying padding to create new batch dimension.
-    *   For batched dataclasses: Uses existing `padding_as_batch` method when possible, otherwise applies general padding.
+    *   For batched dataclasses: Uses an optimized constant-padding path when possible; otherwise applies `jnp.pad` field-wise.
     *   Automatically detects optimal padding strategy based on parameters.
 *   **Error**: Raises `ValueError` if pad_width is incompatible with dataclass structure.